-VasoTechnology, Inc. was formed in May 2015, at the time the Company acquiredall of the assets of NetWolves, LLC and its affiliates, including the membership interests in NetWolves Network Services LLC (collectively, "NetWolves"), to address a major issue facing healthcare IT industry.
-It currently consists of a managed network and security service division, NetWolves, and a healthcare IT application VAR (value added reseller) division, VasoHealthcare IT.
+VasoTechnology, Inc. was formed in May 2015, at the time the Company acquired all of the assets of NetWolves, LLC and its affiliates, including the membership interests in NetWolves Network Services LLC (collectively, "NetWolves"), to address a major issue facing healthcare IT industry.
+It currently consists of a managed network and security service division and a healthcare IT application VAR (value added reseller) division.
 Its current offering includes:

-- · Managed diagnostic imaging applications (national channel partner of GEHC IT). - · Managed network infrastructure (routers, switches and other core equipment). - · Managed network transport (FCC licensed carrier reselling 175+ facility partners). - · Managed security services (partner with major cybersecurity technologies firms including IBM and Palo Alto).
+- Managed diagnostic imaging applications (national channel partner of GEHC IT). - Managed network infrastructure (routers, switches and other core equipment). - Managed network transport (FCC licensed carrier reselling 175+ facility partners). - Managed security services (IBM's first security white label partner).